freddyt53/liri-node-app/README.md

 * Language of the movie.
 * Plot of the movie.
 * Actors in the movie.
-* If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.
+* If no movie is provided the program will default to the movie "Mr Nobody".

 # When do-what-it-says command:
 * Will read a file named random.txt that has a spotify-this-song command in it.
 This will give you the spotify results of "I want it that way."